jobisoft/webext-support/ai/thunderbird-webextensions-skill.md

     - [ ] Used browser_specific_settings (NOT deprecated "applications").
     - [ ] Included proper error handling.
     - [ ] Has comments explaining the approach.
-    - [ ] Add-on is not using hardcoded user facing strings, but is localized through the i18n API.
+    - [ ] Add-on is not using hardcoded user-facing strings, but is localized through the i18n API.
     - [ ] Make sure that if a `_locales` folder was added to the project, that there is a `default_locale` manifest entry, as shown in the [i18n API example](https://github.com/thunderbird/webext-examples/tree/master/manifest_v3/i18n).
     - [ ] Add-on fulfills all the requirements listed in the "Add-on Review Requirements" section.
     - [ ] All the guidelines introduced in the "Important Guidelines for AI Assistants" section are followed to the letter.
     - [ ] All instructions given in the "Instructions" section are followed to the letter.
-    - [ ] Make sure that the ID used in the manifest is uniqe, either use a `{UUID}`styled ID, or `<something>@<developer-handle>.thunderbird.local`.
+    - [ ] Make sure that the ID used in the manifest is unique, either use a `{UUID}`-styled ID, or `<something>@<developer-handle>.thunderbird.local`.
-    - [ ] Make sure that the manifest is using a `strict_max_version` entry to limited the add-on to the most recent ESR, if it uses any Experiments.
+    - [ ] Make sure that the manifest is using a `strict_max_version` entry to limit the add-on to the most recent ESR, if it uses any Experiments.
     If ANY checkbox is unchecked, DO NOT provide the code.
 Fix it first.
 4. **Mandatory API Permission Audit (MUST be performed before finalizing the project)**
     - [ ] List all used API methods (including APIs like storage, i18n, runtime, accounts, messages).